-- Draft job description

-- Person specification

-- Draft advert to include salary band

-- Date of the AAC panel
+- Draft advert to include salary band - Date of the AAC panel

 Until the Faculty Adviser has agreed the recruitment literature by email, you should not advertise the appointment, nor approach any Faculty Assessors to sit on any panel.
 You should expect an initial response within 10 working days of sharing the relevant documents with the Faculty Adviser.